F.A.Q.

 Q: Do corporate matching funds count?

 A: Yes.
 Please check with your employer to see if they will match any money you donate to a non-profit organization.
+This is an easy way to fundraise.

-A: Registration Fee: 24 Hours in the Canyon
+A: 24 Hours in the Canyon